Sanjit1/codebuilder/tests/README.md

-## Test folder
+## Tests

-All tests generated using `generator.py` will appear in this folder.
+All tests generated will appear in this folder.